ejconlon/minipat/README.md

 What does `minipat` add?

 * Swappable backends - see how small `minipat-dirt` is!
+* A live MIDI backend (`minipat-midi`)
 * Patterns can be pretty-printed back into textual form.
 * The pattern language has a plain old syntax tree (`Pat`) with standard functions for traversal and recursion (even through location annotations).
 * Lots of tiny changes...

-If you have `stack` installed, and you have `supercollider` running for use with `tidal`, you should be able to run `bin/dirt-ghci` to enter `ghci` with everything set up:
+If you have `stack` installed, and you have `supercollider` running for use with `tidal`, you should be able to run `bin/minipat-repl dirt` to enter `ghci` with everything set up:

     [Info] Initializing
     [Info] Handshaking ...
     [Info] ... handshake succeeded
-    Loaded GHCi configuration from BootDirt.hs

     -- Play kick-snare in orbit 1
     > d1 $ s "bd sd"

+The MIDI backend requies basically no setup (`bin/minipat-repl midi`):

+    -- Send some MIDI note on/off events
+    > d1 $ n "c5 d6"

+However, if you have different port settings for SuperDirt or want to use a non-default MIDI output, you will probably have to edit the `Repl.ghci` files in either backend or run `reallocate myBackendOptions myCoreOptions >>= initialize` in the REPL.

+Please be aware that this is young software in an "it works for me" state!

+## Contributions

+Your help is very welcome.
+Some TODOs follow.

-## TODO
+### TODO

-* Finish midi notes/chords/arps
 * Implement polymeters
+* Implement chords/arps
-* Add documentation
+* Add more MIDI channel voice events
+* Support rendering to MIDI file (with `dahdit-midi`)
 * Additional combinators like `arp, off, jux, |+, every, squiz, range`
 * Backends for...
-Plain old MIDI?
+Bitwig?
 Renoise?
-* Backend with push/pull of textual patterns
+* Backend with push/pull of textual patterns from DAW
 * More meaningful `Pretty` subclasses for pattern rep or plain old logging
+* More and better documentation
+* Ensure that common exceptions have a useful `displayException`
+* Ensure that live errors do/don't interrupt playback based on debug state
+* More thoughtful handling of "continuous" streams/signals (including sampling rate)